 2. Burp Suite

-Arachni is a feature-full, modular, high-performance Ruby framework aimed towards helping penetration testers and administrators evaluate the security of web applications.
+Arachni is a feature-full, modular, high-performance Ruby framework aimed at helping penetration testers and administrators evaluate the security of web applications.

 Arachni is smart, it trains itself by learning from the HTTP responses it receives during the audit process.